by Dr Jeanette (Jeannie) Thomason

 Demodex mites feed on cellular proteins, systemic yeast, dietary yeast and/or sugar in the system.

-Signs of this dis-ease appear only when mites reproduce unchecked and occur in unnaturally high numbers.
+Signs and symptoms of over-growth appear only when mites reproduce unchecked and occur in unnaturally high numbers.
 Outbreaks are seen around the eyes, lips and/or lower limbs when the numbers of these mites increase due to the over-worked or stressed immune system no longer able to keep things balanced.

-Because the dog's immune system does not fully mature until 12-18 months of age, a puppy with demodectic mange that has not had it's immune system kept in good, strong condition due to poor nutrition, vaccinations, being weaned too soon, etc., may have relapses until the immune system is mature.
+Because the dog's immune system does not fully mature until 12-18 months of age, a puppy with demodectic mange that has not been helped naturally to strengthen their immune system, may have relapses until the immune system is mature.
 Demodectic mange in dogs over 2 years of age is usually classified as adult-onset, and occurs secondary to an underlying cause stemming from a compromised immune system.

 A lot of Veterinarians in conventional veterinary medicine still use a toxic chemical called Amitraz or Ivermectin to kill the mites.